TnTech-ECE/CapstoneStarterRepo/README.md

 3. This project will use LoRaWAN to transmit and receive data from the inductive loops.

    a.
 To avoid having issues with using WiFi to transmit and receive data, LoRaWAN is used as it uses a higher frequency than WiFi and also has better penetration of buildings and longer range versus using WiFi.

-Projects often have some outcomes that are more interesting than others.
-Here, highlight those things that you found interesting!

 ## Project Demonstration & Images